On this dayNov 10, 1898

 White Mobs Lead Racialized Political Coup in North Carolina

 The only acknowledged coup d’etat in United States history occurred on November 10, 1898, when mobs of armed white supremacists descended on city hall in Wilmington, North Carolina, and forced both black and white elected officials to resign.
 Two days earlier, Wilmington voters had elected a biracial city government, to the dismay of white groups known as “Red Shirts” who had tried to intimidate black voters.

-The white supremacist mobs were led by Colonel Alfred Moore Waddell, who declared that he would “choke the current of the Cape Fear River” with black bodies.
+The white supremacist mob was led by Colonel Alfred Moore Waddell, who declared that he would “choke the current of the Cape Fear River” with black bodies.
 The exact number of black people killed in the attack is unknown, but some estimates are as high as 100.
-President William McKinley declined to intervene or provide assistance to Wilmington’s black residents; the mobs, permitted to seize political control of the city, appointed Colonel Waddell as Wilmington’s new mayor.
+President William McKinley declined to intervene or provide assistance to Wilmington’s black residents; the mob was permitted to seize political control of the city, and appointed Colonel Waddell as Wilmington’s new mayor.